 - Foreign language competency testing

-- Secure proctor testing services for distance learning students from other institutions and professional employment credentialing.
+- Secure proctored testing services for distance learning students from other institutions and professional employment credentialing.

 Testing is offered at the Testing Centers located on each of our four campuses.
 Not all of the tests offered by the College can be taken at every campus, and in some cases, admission related tests are given in other areas of the college.
 Review the online list of EFSC testing centers for locations, services provided and contact information so you can call about hours of operation.